We Are Here 24/7! Call Now!

 How To Get a K-1 Fiancé Visa

-- Intend to marry a U.S. citizen – This seems obvious but don’t lie just to get into the U.S. If you are caught both you and your fiancé will face jail, fines, and you may lose any chance of legally coming to the U.S. Also your intended must be a U.S. citizen, either naturalized or born a citizen.
+- Intend to marry a U.S. citizen – This seems obvious but don’t lie just to get to the United States.
+If you are caught, both you and your fiancé will face jail, fines, and you may lose any chance of legally coming to the U.S. Also your intended must be a U.S. citizen, either naturalized or born a citizen.
 A green card holder can’t petition for a fiancé;

 - Letter or affidavit from each of you saying you intend to marry each other within 90 days of entering the U.S.;